Is AARP Worth It? An In-Depth Review

 The questions only take three minutes, and you get personalized advice on action items and the next steps.
 Below are Avo’s three high-priority tasks for me:

-- Do It Yourself – Since I’m a freelancer, the first point of counsel was to make sure I set up a SEP-IRA.
+• Do It Yourself – As a freelancer, the first point of counsel was to ensure I set up a SEP-IRA.
 This is an individual retirement account for the self-employed.
 Avo recommended that I set up a monthly contribution to a fund that reflects my risk tolerance.

-- Picture Yourself Post-Retirement – The second suggestion was to estimate my monthly retirement income and expenses.
-Avo recommended I make sure my budget and projected income will support my retirement goals.
+• Picture Yourself Post-Retirement – The second suggestion was to estimate my monthly retirement income and expenses.
+Avo recommended that I ensure my budget and projected income will support my retirement goals.

-- What’s Your Number – The final point of advice focused on how much I would need for retirement, i.e., my retirement number.
+• What’s Your Number – The final point of advice focused on how much I would need for retirement, i.e., my retirement number.
 Avo recommended I review my assets (cash, retirement accounts, home, etc.) and liabilities (mortgage, car loans, student loans, etc.).
-Plus, I should make a plan to achieve my retirement number.
+Additionally, I should create a plan to reach my retirement goal.

-If you want more detailed information on getting ready for retirement, head over to the AARP website.
-On the site, you will find free information and guides on Social Security, retirement planning and saving.
+For more detailed information on getting ready for retirement, visit the AARP website.
+The site provides free information and guides on Social Security, retirement planning, and saving.

 AARP Brain Games